vpdn/MMAppSwitcher/README.md

 (at least if you don't excessively do it and get throttled).

+##Known issues

+- The custom switcher view does not show up on the iOS simulator.
+To see your custom view, you have to test the app on a real device.

 ##Attribution

 Thanks to the following designers and [The Noun Project][2] for